rr-fatima/Orthell-Game-AI/README.md

-# Orthell-Game-AI
+# Reversi-Game-AI

-It is an orthello game, also commonly known as reversi.
+It is a reversi game, also commonly known as othello.

 <br>
-Orthello is played on a board that has dimensions n × n, where n is even and ranges from 4 to 26.
+Reversi is played on a board that has dimensions n × n, where n is even and ranges from 4 to 26.
 The game uses tiles that are white on one side, and black on the other side (they can be “flipped” over to change their colour).
 One player plays white; the other player plays black.